BogdanStirbat/BogdanStirbat.github.io/_posts/2018-08-05-apache-ignite-hibernate-l2-cache.markdown

 The `Session` object is a single-threaded, short-lived object, usually associated with a session (for example a web session, mapping a web request).
 So, there is a Session per each web request.
 The first level cache is associated with this object.
 Once a item is retrieved from the DB, it is stored here.
 Next time the same object is requested in the same web session, it is retrieved from the first level cache and not from DB.
 But if a different web request arrives, or the same web web request arrives later, database will be called again.
 To prevent this behavior, the concept of second level cache was born.

 While the first level cache is implemented by Hibernate internally, the second level cache is optional, and is provided by a different solution.
 Hibernate needs to be configured to use a second level cache provider, and to use second level cache; later in this article, it will be explained how.
+On top of second level cache, a query cache can be added.
+Query cache is optional, and depends on second level cache.

 A demo application was created for illustrating the concepts described in this article.